New to the League? Welcome !

 Going off a few times by mistake is not a problem at all.
 Disregarding the track limits and getting a lot of 1x in places like Spa or CotA is often punished, instead.

 The idea is to drive without thinking about off-tracks.
 Do not exploit them, do not be afraid of them.
 If you get 1x lap after lap on the same place it means that you are doing something wrong and need to adjust, but otherwise it is not a big deal.

 If you overtake a car by driving off-track (1x or racing surface, see below), you must slow down and give back the position, otherwise you will likely be penalized post-race.

 The racing surface is delimited by solid paint lines, usually white.

 Voluntarily driving outside such lines to gain an advantage is against the rules and punishable (usually post-race), even if the driver does not get a 1x.

-Exceptions are allowed and usually specified in the weekly race briefing.
-For instance, driving on the outside of Turn 1 at Watkins Glen is allowed.
+Exceptions are allowed and specified in the weekly race briefing.
+For instance, driving on the outside entering the final corner at Interlagos is allowed.

 The purpose is to avoid exploits, not to punish mistakes.

 Penalties and Safety Points

 Please read the information at this page by clicking on this link